-Sometimes access to client and vendor resources is restricted to specific IP addresses so we use the Outline VPN client and our own self hosted Outline server to provide teams with fixed IP addresses.
-Please reach out to Kaspars to request access.
+Sometimes access to client and vendor resources is restricted to specific IP addresses so we use self-hosted Outline VPN servers on Google Cloud Platform to provide teams with fixed IP addresses in several geographical locations around the world—currently Montréal, Netherlands, Oregon, Singapore, and Sydney.
+Please reach out to Derek or Kaspars in the

-For exchanging sensitive information between teams, clients and vendors we suggest using Keybase chat.
-Alternatively, if your Keybase account is associated with a PGP key, the message can be encrypt with your public key via this form and sent using any traditional channel such as email or Slack.
+For exchanging sensitive information between teams, clients, and vendors we suggest using Keybase chat—which supports end-to-end encryption.
+Alternatively, if your Keybase account is associated with a PGP key, the message can be encrypted with your public key via this form and sent using any traditional channel such as email or Slack.
 Use

 kaspars is your Keybase username to prefill the form with the correct recipient.